 Qualified applicants must meet one of the following criteria and pass prerequisite courses listed below.

-Upon successful completion of the program, students are awarded a certificate of program completion for Diagnostic Medical Sonography (DMS) and will be eligible to be certified through examination by the national certifying agency, American Registry for Diagnostic Medical Sonography.
-Graduates of the School may take the Sonography Principles and Instrumentation, Abdomen and OB/GYN examinations.
+Upon successful completion of the 47 credit hour program curriculum, students are awarded a Certificate of Achievement for program completion in Diagnostic Medical Sonography (DMS).
+Graduates are eligible to be certified through examination by the national certifying agency, American Registry for Diagnostic Medical Sonography.
+Graduates of the school are prepared to take the Sonography Principles and Instrumentation, Abdomen and OB/GYN examinations.

 The Northwestern Memorial School of Diagnostic Medical Sonography offers an 18-month certificate program.
 There are three options for students to become a diagnostic medical sonographer:

 All applicants must demonstrate successful completion of the following prerequisite college-level courses prior to the start of the program.
+There is no time-limit requirement for previously obtained prerequisite courses.
 Any courses being taken during the spring semester prior to starting the program must have a midterm grade available by March 5 to allow for academic ranking of the applicant.
-A grade of “C” or higher in each course and a GPA of 2.5 or higher is required for these prerequisite courses.
+A final grade of “C” or higher in each course and a cumulative prerequisite GPA of 2.5 or higher is required by June 1.
 Transfer credits are not accepted from other Diagnostic Medical Sonography programs.
 No remedial level or introductory level coursework will be accepted for prerequisite course credit.

 Selection Criteria: Students will be evaluated according to the following criteria as part of the competitive selection process: